oekazuma/svelte-meta-tags/README.md

 # svelte-meta-tags
 :warning: Expect bugs!

-This is a plugin that facilitates the creation of meta tags for SEO in Svelte.
-(Made with SvelteKit)
+Svelte Meta Tags is a lightweight library for SEO in Svelte (Made with SvelteKit)

 ### Usage